Sinking of the Titanic: Departure of the lifeboats

 A long and winding route had to be taken to reach topside; the steerage-class accommodation, located on C through G decks, was at the extreme ends of the decks, and so was the farthest away from the lifeboats.
 By contrast, the first-class accommodation was located on the upper decks and so was nearest.
 Proximity to the lifeboats thus became a key factor in determining who got into them.
 To add to the difficulty, many of the steerage passengers did not understand or speak English.
 It was perhaps no coincidence that English-speaking Irish immigrants were disproportionately represented among the steerage passengers who survived.
 Many of those who did survive owed their lives to third-class steward John Edward Hart, who organised three trips into the ship's interior to escort groups of third-class passengers up to the boat deck.
 Others made their way through open gates or climbed emergency ladders.

 Some, perhaps overwhelmed by it all, made no attempt to escape and stayed in their cabins or congregated in prayer in the third-class dining room.
 Leading Fireman Charles Hendrickson saw crowds of third-class passengers below decks with their trunks and possessions, as if waiting for someone to direct them.
-Psychologist Wynn Craig Wade attributes this to "stoic passivity" produced by generations of being told what to do by social superiors.
+Psychologist Wyn Craig Wade attributes this to "stoic passivity" produced by generations of being told what to do by social superiors.
 August Wennerström, one of the male steerage passengers to survive, commented later that many of his companions had made no effort to save themselves.
 He wrote:

 Hundreds were in a circle [in the third-class dining saloon] with a preacher in the middle, praying, crying, asking God and Mary to help them.
 They lay there and yelled, never lifting a hand to help themselves.
 They had lost their own will power and expected God to do all the work for them.